Sleitnick/rbxcloud/docs/cli/cli-experience.md

 ```

 ### GitHub Action
 A common practice is to create a CD pipeline to deploy a place automatically.
 This can be done with GitHub actions.
 Below is an example GitHub Action workflow.
-The example assumes that Foreman is being used and that `rbxcloud` is listed within the `foreman.toml` file.
+The example assumes that Aftman is being used and that `rbxcloud` is listed within the `aftman.toml` file.

 ```yaml
 # Deploy any time code is pushed to the 'main' branch